sustrik/ribosome/README.md

 DNA file syntax
 -------------

-DNA files are Ruby programs with some preprocessing added into the mix.
+DNA files are Ruby programs with some preprocessing applied.
 Thus, following DNA will do exactly what you would expect it to do:

 ```